 What sort of equipment do I need?

 Forget the leash and collar if you want to burn some serious calories with your dog.
-Collars can compress the trachea (windpipe) when pulled, causing difficulty breathing or even a neck injury.
-Choke chains or any other collars that work by applying a constrictive pressure around the neck are especially dangerous.
-Your safest choice is a head halter (Gentle Leader®, etc.) or walking harness (Ultra Paws® Harness, Gentle Leader® Easy Walk, etc.).
+Collars must be used cautiously, as they can compress the trachea (windpipe) when pulled, causing difficulty breathing or even a neck injury.
+Choke chains or any other collars that work by applying constrictive pressure around the neck are especially dangerous.
+Your safest choice is a head halter (i.e., Gentle Leader®) or a walking harness (Ultra Paws® Harness, Gentle Leader® Easy Walk, etc.).
 Look for wide, soft, padded straps and breathable materials.
+See the handout “Collar and Harness Options for Dogs” for more information on the pros and cons of collars, harnesses, and head halters.

-A leash of a relatively short length is preferable.
-Retractable leashes are not preferred as they pose a danger to the dog walker and the dog.
-You will be keeping your canine companion close to keep up a steady pace.
+A relatively short leash is preferable.
+Retractable leashes are not ideal as they pose a danger to the dog walker and the dog.
+You need to keep your canine companion close to keep up a steady pace.
 Save the long leash for casual strolls around the neighborhood or explorations at the park.

-For long winter walks in cold climates, protective booties and dog coats may be required.
+Protective booties and dog coats may be required for long winter walks in cold climates.
 If you will be walking in hot weather (above 80-85°F or 26-29°C for most dogs), or if you will be walking longer than 30 minutes, do not forget to carry water for both you and your dog.
-If you want your dog to be fashionably equipped, there are many different styles of portable water bottles available for dogs on the move.
+If you want your dog to be fashionably equipped, many different portable water bottle styles are available for dogs on the move.

 What pace should I set?